prodrig/nanoRISCV-mc-2db/README.md

 1. ALU.
 The CPU 32-bit Arithmetic-Logic Unit.
 From the operands in the data buses and the operation selection the ALU performs a calculation and determines the value of the Z, N, and C flags.
 1. ACC.
 The 32-bit Accumulator register.
 Holds the result of the ALU.
 1. IR.
 The 32-bit Instruction Register.
 Holds the instruction bits fetched from the external memory.
 1. Immediate block.
-A combinational block that extracts any of the immediate values present in the IR and puts its value onto the data bus D2.
+A combinational block that extracts any of the immediate values present in the IR.
+1. Op2 block.
+A MUX that selects among RBANK[rs2] and one of the possible immediate values to be the second operand of the ALU.
 1. The Control Unit (CU).
 This block generates all control signals to control the CPU datapath.
 It is composed of:
    1. The main control unit block, where the majority of control signals are generated.
    1. The memory interface.
 This is part of the Control Unit but exposed outside the CU block.
 A circuitry that generates external control signals for the memory transaction, and CPU-internal signals to support byte, half, and word aligned accesses.
    1. The TAKEJ block.
 This is part of the Control Unit but exposed outside the CU block.
 A circuitry that determines if, as the result of a comparison performed in the ALU (with its corresponding flags), a jump has to be taken or not.
 In the end this information is stored into the TAKEJ flag; this single-bit flag will allow or deny, in a future clock cycle, loading the PC with the calculated target address.

 The execution of any instruction is divided into two distinct phases, each one requiring several clock cycles:
-- The initial fetch phase.
+* The initial fetch phase.
 Common to all instruction, the goal of this phase is to fetch (read) the instruction bits from the external memory.
 This phase ends when the IR is written.
-- The second execution phase.
+* The second execution phase.
 This is different for each instruction, and its goal is to finish the execution of the instruction.
 This comprises one or more of these steps: operands retrieval, ALU calculation, memory operation, and result write.
 This phase ends when the CU-internal control signal EOI (End-Of-Instruction) is asserted in which case the next clock cycle is the first one of the fetch phase of the next instruction.

 ### Program Counter (PC) structure